- Overview of Bench-to-Bedside Program

-(4) Minority Health and Healthy Disparities (Support from the National Institute on Minority Health & Health Disparities (NIMHD)): NIMHD will fund projects that support the overall NIH effort to reduce and ultimately eliminate health disparities, improve minority health and promote health equity.
-Research projects must focus on: 1) improving our understanding of ways to reduce health disparities among racial/ethnic minorities, persons of low Socioeconomic Status (SES), sexual gender minorities, or underserved rural residents; or 2) health determinants and mechanisms of health outcomes in racial/ethnic minority populations as defined by the US Census.
+(4) Healthy Disparities and Minority Health (Support from the National Institute on Minority Health & Health Disparities): NIMHD will fund projects that support the overall NIH effort to reduce and ultimately eliminate health disparities, improve minority health and promote health equity.
+Research projects must focus on: 1) improving our understanding of ways to reduce health disparities among racial/ethnic minorities, persons of less privileged socioeconomic status, sexual gender minorities, or underserved rural residents; or 2) health determinants and mechanisms of health outcomes in racial/ethnic minority populations as defined by the US Census.

 (7) General: All projects that are not funded by the Donor Offices as well as additional meritorious projects that don't fall within the scope of the categories listed above will be considered for funding in the "general" category.
 These projects are funded using Stable Funds provided by the NIH Director.